-The financial statements are presented in accordance with the methods and principles of the Statement of Recommended Accounting Practice: Accounting and Reporting by Charities - Charities SORP.
+Except as outlined at Note 1, the financial statements are presented in accordance with the methods and principles of the Statement of Recommended Accounting Practice: Accounting and Reporting by Charities - Charities SORP.

 Scope of the financial statements

 The financial statements comprise the parish and curial activities of the Roman Catholic Diocese of Kildare and Leighlin.